-- 1. Only ECU members can register competitors for the ECU European Cheerleading Championships.
-However, in exceptional circumstances, the ECU Board can decide that competitors not belonging to an ECU member may participate in the ECU European Cheerleading Championships if competitors: - come from a country where the ECU does not have any member, - come from a country where the ECU member(s) is / are inactive or do not register any competitors. - 2.
-All athletes that represent ECU member from the specific country must have citizenship or permanent residency for at least 6 months in that respected country at the time of the respective ECU European Cheerleading Championships.
-Identity, age and permanent residency of the athlete will be determined by inspection of the valid photo ID document and supporting documents that need to include the following information: - name and surname, - date of birth, - photo, - citizenship or proof for the duration of residency.
+1. Only ECU members can register competitors for the ECU European Cheerleading Championships.
+However, in exceptional circumstances, the ECU Board can decide that competitors not belonging to an ECU member may participate in the ECU European Cheerleading Championships if competitors:

+- come from a country where the ECU does not have any member, - come from a country where the ECU member(s) is / are inactive or do not register any competitors.

+2. All athletes that represent ECU member from the specific country must have citizenship or permanent residency for at least 6 months in that respected country at the time of the respective ECU European Cheerleading Championships.
+Identity, age and permanent residency of the athlete will be determined by inspection of the valid photo ID document and supporting documents that need to include the following information:

+- name and surname,

+- date of birth,

+- photo,

+- citizenship or proof for the duration of residency.

-If the photo ID document does not include the information about the citizenship or duration of residency, a separate document without the athlete's photo can be used to determine the citizenship or residency.
+If the photo ID document does not include the information about the citizenship or duration of residency, a separate document without the athlete's photo must be used to determine the citizenship or residency.

+ECU strongly recommends to send in all documentation prior to the Europeans for preliminary inspection (rules@europeancheerunion.org).

-- 3. Irrespective of the number of ECU members from a country, the following maximum participants are allowed: - for all Team categories, a maximum of two (2) participants (2 teams) per division from one country. - 4.
-Irrespective of the limitations stated above, the winning team of the European Cheer League (ECL) will be directly qualified to compete in the respective category in the upcoming ECU European Cheerleading Championships.
-This qualification is granted only to those individual athletes who have competed or have been on the substitute roster in the European Cheer League (ECL). - 5.
-It is the sole discretion of each ECU member to decide how they select or qualify the participants for the European Cheerleading Championships (e.g. national competition, tryouts or any other selection procedure applied by the ECU member). - 6.
-If any registered competitor fails to pay the registration fee for the ECU European Cheerleading Championships, the respective participant will normally not be allowed to compete.
+3. Irrespective of the number of ECU members from a country, the following maximum participants are allowed:

+- for all Team categories, a maximum of two (2) participants (2 teams) per division from one country - for all Doubles categories, a maximum of one (1) participant (1 double) per division from one country.

+4. Irrespective of the limitations stated above, the winning team of the European Cheer League (ECL) will be directly qualified to compete in the respective category in the upcoming ECU European Cheerleading Championships.

+5. It is the sole discretion of each ECU member to decide how they select or qualify the participants for the European Cheerleading Championships (e.g. national competition, tryouts or any other selection procedure applied by the ECU member).

+6. If any registered competitor fails to pay the registration fee for the ECU European Cheerleading Championships, the respective participant will normally not be allowed to compete.
 However, in exceptional circumstances, the ECU Board can decide that the respective competitor is allowed to compete.
 In that case, the ECU member affiliated to this competitor becomes jointly liable for the payment of the registration fee.